Kansas State High School Activities Association: Events

 State championships for baseball and softball are held at the same time as the track championship, usually at community colleges or large recreational fields, although some championships have been held at Lawrence–Dumont Stadium in Wichita, home of the National Baseball Congress tournament and the American Association of Independent Professional Baseball's Wichita Wingnuts, as well as Hoglund Ballpark at KU in Lawrence.
 The 2011 Class 6A tournament was hosted by KU, and the 5A tournament was hosted by Wichita State at Eck Stadium.

 State championships for wrestling are held in late February every year.
 Up until 2005, classes 6, 5, and 4A held separate but concurrently running tournaments at the Kansas Coliseum in Wichita, Kansas, while 3-2-1A held their tournament at Gross Memorial Coliseum in Hays.
 After that year, KSHSAA began looking for alternative sites for the classes to hold their tournaments for a number of reasons, including remodeling which was to begin on the Coliseum in the following years.

 In 2006, 4A left 5A and 6A and held its own tournament at the Bicentennial Center in Salina, Kansas, while the other classes stayed at their respective sites.
-In the 2007–08 season, each of the 4 classes competed in 4 separate facilities, as the Coliseum was not be available.
+In the 2007–08 season, each of the 4 classes competed in 4 separate facilities, as the Coliseum was not available.
 3-2-1A and 4A remained in Hays and Salina respectively, while 6A moved to Charles Koch Arena at Wichita State University and 5A moved to Hutchinson High School.

-The 2009 6A and 5A championships returned to the Kansas Coliseum, but only for a one-year contract.
+The 2009 6A and 5A championships returned to the Kansas Coliseum, but only for a one-year contract; the Coliseum has since been renovated and no longer hosts athletic events.

 The 2010 5A and 6A state wrestling tournaments were held at the Intrust Bank Arena.
-The 2011 6A and 5A state championships were moved to the Hartman Arena in Park City, Kansas, and will continue there in 2012.
+The 2011 6A and 5A state championships were moved to the Hartman Arena in Park City, Kansas, and have continued there since.

 Kansas held its first girls wrestling championships in 2020 at Salina.
 The next year, girls were split into two divisions, with Classes 5A and 6A at Park City and Classes 1A through 4A at Salina.
+In 2024, Park City and Salina each hosted one girls tournament and two boys tournaments over three days.

 Due to Kansas's cold climate in the winter, the championships for golf, tennis, and soccer are split.
 Girls compete in golf and tennis in the fall and soccer in the spring, while boys compete in soccer in the fall and golf and tennis in the spring.
 Boys' golf teams may compete in grass green (traditional) or sand green competition.
 Girls who attend schools without golf, tennis, and soccer teams are allowed to play on the boys' teams at the school.